ObscuritySecurity/CrytoTool/.GitHub/SECURITY.md

 -   **Protection**: The Vault is encrypted with a key derived from your **6-digit PIN**.
 -   **Brute-Force Mitigation**: The Vault features a progressive lockout mechanism.
 After several incorrect PIN attempts, the Vault is temporarily locked, with the lockout duration increasing after each subsequent failure.
--   **Weak PIN Prevention**: The app maintains a blacklist of common and easily guessable PINs to prevent users from choosing weak credentials.
+-   **Weak PIN Prevention**: The app maintains a blacklist of common and easily guessable PINs to prevent people from choosing weak credentials.

 ## Threat Model & Mitigations